citation-file-format/citation-file-format/schema-guide.md

 - **description**: Nonempty string without any leading spaces, trailing spaces or double spaces.
 - **usage**:<br><br>
     ```yaml
     abstract: This is the abstract.
-It can't have leading spaces, trailing spaces, or doubles spaces -- otherwise schema validation will complain.
+It can't have leading spaces, trailing spaces, or doubles spaces.
     ```

 ### `definitions.swh-identifier`